 The church is introducing a new monthly story time for children.
 This takes place on Friday mornings from 10:30 – 11:30 am and will be open to children 2 – 5.
 During the story time parents and grandparents are encouraged to stay with the children.
 Children’s Story Time is just one aspect of their newly renovated library.
 Parking available behind the church.

 Ongoing Chili Crossroads Bible Church Events

-Wednesdays at Chili have resumed!
+Wednesdays at Chili – Pizza, Salads & Subs have resumed!
+Every Wednesday!
+Pizza available on Wednesdays from 3 – 8 pm.
+Except holidays such as Thanksgiving, Christmas and New Years Day.
 Also, Adults can go enjoy a Bible study called the Power of Prayer; same night & time as the kids enjoy their themed events.
 Everyone welcome!
 Free!
 They hope to see you there!
-Pizza available on Wednesdays from the kitchen from 3-8 pm.
-Proceeds help the kid’s ministry.
-740.545.9707.
-For more info, www.chilibiblechurch.org or the church Facebook page.
+Dine in or carry out.
+5-mile delivery available.
+This will help them help kids in the community, providing transportation and Bible memory.
+Call ahead: 740.545.9707.
+See the menu at www.chilibiblechurch.org or the church Facebook page.
 Church location: 29445 County Road 10, Fresno.
+Up and coming themes: